pingidentity/pingidentity-devops-getting-started/docs/deployK8sPD-clusters.md

   Maps all port ranges to stateful set pods.

+!!! warning
-> **Caution**: Typically, the NGINX Service and TCP services (see the following *NGINX TCP services* topic) require additional namespace access (such as, `ingress-nginx-public`).
+    Typically, the NGINX Service and TCP services (see the following *NGINX TCP services* topic) require additional namespace access (such as, `ingress-nginx-public`).
 Any additional applications using this service or controller will generally require additional privileges to manage this resource.

 An example of the NGINX Service configuration: